cevatbarisyilmaz/ms/README.md

 Simple mail service to send mails to remote SMTP servers.

-## How to Properly Send Emails with Go for Beginners
+## How to Properly Send Emails for Beginners

 To be successfully delivered, an email need to pass 3 spam checks: